My Web site has moved to: www.richardcarlson.com.

 At puberty, when I really liked girls is when I believe my mental illness began.
 However, I was lucky for what I had in life, like a great family, a happy home life, and good role models.
 I was a quiet, sensitive, and shy young man.
 Oh, and by the way: please don’t put small creatures on your shoulder like a horny toad unless the creature is something giant like an elephant because it might fall off and be hurt.

 All throughout junior high, high school, and early in college, my undiagnosed mental illness adversely affected me.
 My feelings were hurt very, very badly as a teenager because of bad grades early in high school and the girls teasing me.
 Girls teasing hurt my feelings so much!
 Ugh!
 Being so sensitive I assume is a reason why and also being prodromal paranoid schizophrenic.
-Today I am convinced that my feelings had been hurt to an extent that no one elses' feelings could be hurt as much in existence.
+Today I am convinced that my feelings had been hurt to an extent that no one else's feelings could be hurt as much in existence.
 It was a shame.
+After I realized I was sensitive when I was almost twenty-one years old, my feelings didn't get hurt not nearly as easily and as badly as before.

 This photograph was taken for use in a project my father had done for Special Olympics here in Tucson.
 We took several shots and I had to be patient and listen to exactly how my Dad needed me to pose.
 We were very happy to help Special Olympics!
 I was too shy as a teenager to ask a girl to come with us to help me pose, though.